I’m not keen on cats, but my kids loves them – checking out the Cat Cafe on Whyte Ave.

 - Wear socks, but if you forget there are socks to be purchased… but it’s cheaper if you bring your own.

 If my daughter was writing this she’d gush for 10,000 words on how it’s her favourite place on the planet.
 It has cats.
 It has hot chocolate.
 You can play with the cats.
 It’s the best place ever.

 From a POV from someone that is a) not 10 and b) is a parent, here’s what you need to know.

-If your child is in the “chase all the things” phase of life, you might want to hold off on bringing them to the Cat Cafe.
-Cats don’t like that.
+For younger children, remember cats don’t like being chased.
 Neither do the people drinking their $15 lattes.
 It’s not that you shouldn’t bring smaller kids, just know that this might not be the “relaxing while your angel is playing with cats” coffee shop experience that you’ve pictured.
 It’s just not.
 It’s more of a “relax while cats move around” kind of experience.

 Don’t get me wrong, I’ve seen cats curl up on peoples laps, just not mine…it’s like they know I’m just not that into them.

-If your child is like mine, loves cats, but is too young to volunteer at a shelter, this is a great way for them to interact with the animals and also, learn about animal boundaries (ie: leave the grumpy cat alone).
+Another great thing about the Cat Cafe, especially a young one like mine and is too young to volunteer at a shelter, this is a great way for them to interact with the animals and also, learn about animal boundaries (ie: leave the grumpy cat alone).

 Have an older child that loves animals?
 Check with the Edmonton Humane Society, Calgary Humane Society or check with the shelter in your community about how kids can get involved.